 This session is designed for district, school, and teacher leaders who interface with school-level educators to provide instructional support, training, and leadership.

-Outcome: I can develop social emotional initiatives in my school that integrate the academic and social needs of my school community.
+I develop social emotional initiatives that integrate the academic and social needs of my school community.

 During the workshop, participants will…